pixelbart/helpful/readme.txt

 == Changelog ==

+= 3.1.0 =
+* The plugin is now additionally hosted on Github and errors are detected using Codacy.
+* The code has been rewritten and more comments added.

 = 3.0.11 =
 * When registering the feedback some variables were still set to true.
 Therefore the feedback could be found when creating URLs.
 This is no longer the case.
 * In one of the PHP classes comments have been added to explain certain values.